jbelanich/TetrisClone/README.md

 Tetris Clone
 ===========

-This is a quick Tetris clone I made a couple of years ago.
+This is a quick and dirty Tetris clone I made a couple of years ago.

 Requires SFML version 1.6.
 Only tested on Ubuntu and Arch Linux.